dartmouth-cs52-19S/lab5-tmonfre/README.md

 A user can leave comments on any post.
 Comments are stored in an Array for each Post object.
 Comments have a string representing the text and a timestamp representing when the post was created.
 Users can also delete comments.

 ![screenshot](comments.png)

+---

+# Lab 5 Updates :floppy_disk:

+## What I Did
+I added user authentication to the web app.
+Users can create an account, log in, and log out.
+There's also a permissions hierarchy.
+You must be signed in to create, update, or delete a post or comment.

+## What Worked / Didn't Work
+I started out by creating the user auth model and controller.
+Once I had the base version of this working with cURL, I then tested it on my frontend and made changes/updates as I went.

+I then updated the way I was storing comments by creating a Comments model.
+Each post has an array of comment objects.
+This cleaned up the structure of the database, and allowed for more information and user references to be stored.

+I had some trouble with deleting comments at first.
+For some reason, the `findByIDAndDelete` method from mongoose wasn't working for me.
+Instead, I had to `findOne` then delete it.

+## Extra Credit

+### Comments
+Only authenticated users can see comments and make comments.
+You must be authenticated to delete your own comment.
+Username of author of comment is stored to display on frontend.
+Since username is a unique field, this also allows for ensuring one can delete a given comment, since they must be authenticated to hit the controller.